tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

   <script>
   </script>
 </div>
-<figcaption>Figure 10: A cup filled brown and a red clipping path</figcaption>
+<figcaption>Figure 10: A cup filled brown and a red clipping path over it</figcaption>
 </figure>

 Convert this red rectangle to a clipping path using `<defs>` and `<clipPath>` tags.
 Additionally, add a `clip-path="url(#cupmask)"` attribute to the brown mug---this will apply the relevant clipping path by referencing the `id` attribute on the opening `<clipPath>` tag: